deadlyvipers/dojo_rules/introduction.md

-"Hello, I'm flipps the brave."
+"Hello, I'm flipps the brave.
+All Hail the King"